pnp/sp-dev-fx-extensions/.github/CONTRIBUTING.md

 Whenever you are submitting any changes to the SharePoint repositories, please follow these recommendations.

 * Always fork repository to your own account for applying modifications
-* Do not combine multiple changes to one pull request, please submit for example any samples and documentation updates using separate PRs
+* Do not combine multiple changes in one pull request.
+For example, please submit any samples and documentation updates using separate PRs
 * If you are submitting multiple samples, please create specific PR for each of them
 * If you are submitting typo or documentation fix, you can combine modifications to single PR where suitable